ElenaLomako/credit-risk-classification/report.md

 * Describe the stages of the machine learning process you went through as part of this analysis.
 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).

-The purpose of the analysis is to buld a classification model utilizing logistic regression algirothm in order to predict high and low risk lenders.
-The model was trained on the hostorical data which contains the information on loan size, interest rate, debt, borrower income, account, deragotory marks on credit.
+The purpose of the analysis is to build a classification model utilizing logistic regression algirothm in order to predict high and low risk lenders.
+The model was trained on the hostorical data, which contains the information on loan size, interest rate, debt, borrower income, account, deragotory marks on credit.
 Also, the data contaons "loan_status" with a binary classsifier, where 1 is for hish risk and 0 is for low risk lenders.
 To check the count of each category of loan status we used "value_counts" function.
-The data contaons 97% of low risk loans and 3% of high risk.
+The data contains 97% of low risk loans and 3% of high risk.

 In our analysis we used classification algorithm.
 Firstly, we split the data into training and testing sets using "train_test_split".
 Then we created a logistic regression model with unsampled and sampled data.
-In both cases, logistic regression algorithm was trained on sampled and not sampled datasets.
-Then the model was validated and assest using the folowing metrics: accuracy, precision, recall, and F1 score.
+A logistic regression algorithm was trained on sampled (model 1)and not sampled (model 2) datasets.
+Then each model was validated and assest using the folowing metrics: accuracy, precision, recall, and F1 score.

 ## Results